X TARTU FOLK

 Festival event here

 Tartu Folk is a folklore festival dedicated to creating bonds between different Tartu and European folklore groups and sharing local culture with one another and with the audience.
 The festival will host concerts, dance workshops and music workshops.
+The aim of the festival is to strengthen the local community, bringing together folk musicians, instrument clubs, and folk dance groups active in Tartu and Tartu County.

 The festival brings into focus the Year of the Estonian Book